Skin Protects Us

 Skin: The Body's Largest Organ

 Skin is the largest organ of the body.
 It consists of three layers of tissues: the epidermis, the dermis and the subcutaneous layer.
 The epidermis is the paper-thin outer layer of the skin.
 The outer layer of the epidermis consists of dead cells that are always flaking or washing off.
 These are replaced by new cells manufactured in the lower portion of the epidermis, which move upward to the outside of the skin.
 As they do so, the cells harden and die.
 This cycle of cell production and replacement takes about 28 days.

 The structure of skin

-The epidermis also contains melanocytes, the cells that contain melanin or the pigment that gives skin its color.
-Skin color is determined by the amount of melanin produced by these cells, not their number.
+The epidermis also contains melanocytes, the cells that contain melanin — the pigment that gives skin its color.
+Skin color is determined by the amount of melanin in these cells, not cell number.
 The more melanin, the darker the skin.

-The subcutaneous layer, the deepest layer of skin, is mostly made up of fatty tissue.
+The subcutaneous layer, the deepest layer of skin, is mostly composed of fatty tissue.
 It also contains blood vessels and nerves.
 The fat insulates the body from extreme heat and cold and provides a cushion to protect the body from injuries.

 Hair & Nails Protect Us, Too

 Hair and nails also protect the body.
 Hair keeps the head warm, while eyebrows and eyelashes protect the eyes from direct light.
 Hair also serves as a barrier to keep dirt from entering the eyes and nose.
-It is made up of keratin, a type of non-living fibrous protein made by living skin cells.
-Hair grows out of the dermis.
-The indentation of the skin in which the hair shaft grows is called a follicle.
+It is made up of keratin, a type of non-living protein made by living skin cells.
+Hair grows out from hair follicles.